How to Become a Nurse Practitioner

 What Degree Do You Need to be a Nurse Practitioner?

-Becoming a nurse practitioner requires extensive education and experience.
-While the benefits of becoming a nurse practitioner are great, you’ll have to dedicate about 6 – 8 years to higher education in order to become a NP.
+Becoming a Nurse Practitioner requires extensive education and experience.
+While the benefits of becoming a Nurse Practitioner are great, you’ll have to dedicate about 6–8 years to higher education in order to become an NP.

 1. Earn your Bachelor of Science in Nursing (BSN) degree

-A common first step to becoming a nurse practitioner is earning your Bachelor of Science in Nursing Degree (BSN).
-A BSN program will take about 4 years to complete , unless you’ve already earned your associate’s degree in nursing (ADN).
-Students who’ve already earned their ADN can enroll in an RN-BSN program which can be completed in as little as 20 months.
+A common first step to becoming a Nurse Practitioner is earning your Bachelor of Science in Nursing Degree (BSN).
+A BSN program will take about 4 years to complete unless you’ve already earned your associate’s degree in nursing (ADN).
+Students who’ve already earned their ADN can enroll in an RN-to-BSN program which they can complete in as little as 20 months.

 2. Pass the NCLEX-RN exam

 Once you’ve earned your BSN, you’ll have to pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) in order to earn your nursing license.
-Once you’ve passed the NCLEX, you can be licensed as a nurse (RN) and prepared to jump into the workforce.
+Once you’ve passed the NCLEX, you can be licensed as an RN and prepared to jump into the workforce.

 3. Gain Experience Working as an RN

 There are different opinions when it comes to higher education in nursing.
-For some, the accelerated path of education is seen as the most efficient option.
+For some, the accelerated education path is seen as the most efficient option.
 Others find that rushing through nursing school to earn a graduate degree may leave you unprepared for the career responsibilities that lie ahead.